-And that’s not all; get more tips on how to exercise your cat from PetMD.
+And that’s not all; get more tips on how to exercise your cat.

-Monitor your cat’s daily activity, calories burned, and weight-loss progress.
+Monitor your overweight cat’s daily activity, calories burned, and weight-loss progress.

 A bonus feature of Tractive GPS for cats is that, since it’s an all-in-one GPS tracker and activity monitor, you can easily find your cat if they get out of your sight while playing or exercising.
 Just open the Tractive app on your phone, press LIVE, and voilà!
 You can follow your cat’s every step.